qinguorui2001/tp/docs/UserGuide.md

 ### Showing a student’s assignment list: `show`

-Shows the assignment list of the specified student in a separate assignment list window.
+Shows the assignment list of the specified student in a separate assignment list panel.
 The assignment list will be sorted by status and date.

 Format: `show INDEX`